agility/CustomFields/cloudinary/README.md

 You may or may not already have a `Custom Fields Script URL`  defined.

-If you have an existing `JavaScript` file defined, then you'll want to append the following contents to that file:
+If you have an existing `JavaScript` file defined, then you'll want to append the following contents of the [`cloudinary-fields.js`](cloudinary-fields.js) to that file:

 ```javascript
 /**